Esri/arcgis-osm-editor/README.md

 ArcGIS Editor for OpenStreetMap is a toolset for GIS users to access and contribute to OpenStreetMap through their Desktop or Server environment.
 Learn more [here](http://www.esri.com/osmeditor).

 ## Features
-* Download data from OSM into a file geodatabase – download from current extent or load from .osm file
+* Download data from OSM into a file geodatabase ï¿½ download from current extent or load from .osm file
 * Create your own planet (.osm) files
 * Edit OSM data in ArcGIS
 * Upload edits back to OSM